Defiant Indian students to hold more screenings of BBC documentary on Modi

 A police spokesperson did not immediately respond to queries.

-The 2002 Gujarat violence erupted after a train carrying Hindu pilgrims caught fire, killing 59.
-Crowds later rampaged through Muslim neighbourhoods.
+The 2002 Gujarat violence erupted after a suspected Muslim mob set fire to a train carrying Hindu pilgrims, setting off one of independent India's worst outbreaks of religious bloodshed.

-Modi has denied accusations that he did not do enough to stop the riots and was exonerated in 2012 following an inquiry overseen by the Supreme Court.
+At least 1,000 people, mostly Muslims, were killed in reprisal attacks across Gujarat over days when crowds roamed the streets, targeting the minority group.

+Critics accuse Modi of failing to protect Muslims.
+Modi denies the allegations and a Supreme Court-ordered investigation found no evidence to prosecute him.
 A petition questioning his exoneration was dismissed last year.

 The BBC has said the documentary was "rigorously researched" and involved a wide range of voices and opinions, including responses from people in Modi's Hindu nationalist Bharatiya Janata Party.